peshrus/peshrus.github.io/_posts/2021-04-18-alpine-based-docker-images.markdown

 or used to create new ones.

-In both cases the build time can be saved just by adding "-alpine" to the version, you reduce the download time so:
+In both cases the build time can be saved just by adding "-alpine" to the version, you reduce the download time so.

 ![img.png](/assets/2021-04-18-alpine-based-docker-images.png)

-As a bonus you save disk space needed to store the image locally.
+As a bonus, you save the disk space needed to store the image locally.